Beginner’s Guide to Selling Beats with Airbit Pt. 1

 Share.
 Your.
 Cart.
 Just do it.
 It will increase your conversions by an unbelievable amount.
-You’ve probably had potential customers enquire about your beats through Youtube, Soundcloud, email, etc. (and if you haven’t yet, you will), you reply to them with a link to your store, or your prices, and you never hear from them again.
-Sharing your cart eradicates this, as you take your customers directly from enquiry to purchase, with no steps in between!
+You’ve probably had potential customers inquire about your beats through Youtube, Soundcloud, email, etc. (If you haven’t yet, you will.)
+We can guess that you probably reply to them with a link to your store, or your prices, and you never hear from them again.
+Sharing your cart eradicates this, as you take your customers directly from inquiry to purchase, with no steps in between!

 So here’s how it works:

 A customer contacts you about a beat they like, expressing an interest.
-Rather than send them to your store saying “hey you can buy it here”, or “send me $X and I’ll email the beat”, you instead head to your store yourself, add that beat to your cart, open the cart and click the Share Cart button in the bottom left.
+Rather than send them to your store saying, “Hey you can buy it here”, or “Send me X dollars, and I’ll email the beat,” you instead head to your store yourself, add that beat to your cart, open the cart and click the Share Cart button in the bottom left.
 You’ll then be presented with this screen: